 The Surgeon Simulator is already known to many fans as a classic, with Surgeon Simulator 2 it is now into the next round.
 We have also thrown the surgical gown on for you and tried - the emphasis is on trying - to save human lives.

 There are sequels to the game that gamers are still waiting for today, Half Life 3 we're looking in your direction.
 Then there are games that didn't necessarily need a sequel.
 With the Surgeon Simulator 2 there is now a sequel to a game that was more MEME and was taken less seriously as a game.
 But that didn't deter us from looking into the second part, especially since the question arises: Do you need this sequel or not.

-“Simulator” is a little over the top
+"Simulator" is a bit high

 In case you missed the first part, one thing must be said in advance, the Surgeon Simulator 2 is not a serious medical simulation.
 As in the first part, you interact with the world by waving your arm around, but this time you don't have to worry about controlling individual fingers.
 Do you have a patient with an ailing small intestine?
 Then just pull him out - and as long as you let him drop a new one into his chest cavity, the operation is over.

 But the more you pull, drill or hammer, the more blood your patient will lose.
 You can tear off a leg and amputate a new one, but if you don't use a bone saw, he can bleed to death in the meantime.
 But even if your first operation fails, you immediately jump back into the saddle and wait longingly for the ever-increasing challenges.
 What's next An eye transplant?
 A dental job?
 A brain operation ?.

 Too little variety in the operations